msingleton/GoldPrice/README.md

 ### CocoaPods

-Add the folloing to your Podfile
+Add the following to your Podfile

 ```
 pod 'GoldPrice'